-From “it takes up too much time” to “no one would ever follow us,” there are plenty of excuses for why businesses don’t take advantage of social media.
-That said, social marketing can be a super lucrative (and low-cost) way to gain exposure and connect with customers.
+From “it takes up too much time” to “no one would ever follow us,” there are plenty of excuses for why businesses don’t benefit from social media.
+That said, social marketing can be a super-lucrative (and low-cost) way to gain exposure and connect with customers.
 If you’ve ever used one of these excuses, just know: they’re all myths!
 Here’s why.

->

-> I don’t need social if I have a website.
+I don’t need social if I have a website.

->

-> This isn’t true, and neither is the converse; if you’re on social you still need a great website.
-Web sites anchor your business with a “home base,” where social media is a more fluid means for communication.
+This isn’t true, and neither is the converse; if you’re on social, you still need a great website.
+Web sites anchor your business with a “home base,” where social media is a more fluid means of communication.
 Ideally, your social strategy will bring more visitors back to your website (where the magic happens); you can’t have one without the other.

->

-> ROI is impossible for social media.
+ROI is impossible for social media.

 Measuring return on investment can be tricky, but it’s far from impossible.
 The key to measuring your ROI is three-fold; you’ll need to track where your users are coming from, find out what action they took and calculate the value of that activity.
 Of course, outsourcing these analytics could be easier if it seems intimidating.